Jip-Hop/udev-trigger-zfs-autobackup/README.md

 ### Install udev-trigger-zfs-autobackup

 Download this repository on the system you want to backup.
 Then install the dependencies by calling `trigger.sh --install` from the shell.
 This will install the dependencies locally using a Python virtual environment.
-The installation makes no modifications system outside of its installation directory.
+The installation makes no modifications to the system outside of its installation directory.
 This is to ensure `udev-trigger-zfs-autobackup` will survive updates of TrueNAS SCALE (as long as you store it on one of your data pools, and not on the disks where the TrueNAS base system is installed).

 ### Edit config